section-engineering-education/engineering-education/content/articles/how-to-create-font-chooser-app/index.md

 Tkinter provides geometric widget configuration, which organizes widgets in parent windows for data science.
 There are three geometry manager classes in all.
 These are:

-- pack() : It's used to organize widgets in blocks before they're placed in parent widgets.
+- `.pack()` : It's used to organize widgets in blocks before they're placed in parent widgets.

-- grid() : Before inserting widgets in the parent widget, grid() is used to organize them into a table-like layout.
+- `.grid()` : Before inserting widgets in the parent widget, grid() is used to organize them into a table-like layout.

-- place() :This function is used to organize widgets by placing them in precise positions as specified by the programmer.
+- `.place()` :This function is used to organize widgets by placing them in precise positions as specified by the programmer.

 Tkinter can be used to construct a variety of charts (pie charts, bar charts, and line charts), which are essential for data analysis.